rushatgabhane/blame-gpt/README.md

 ```

 ## Flows

-### Notification service

-The notification service listens for GitHub notifications and processes `@blamegpt` mentions to trigger various commands.

-Pipeline:
-- Polls GitHub notifications API for new mentions
-- Validates notifications are from configured repositories
-- Classifies the command type using LLM (blame, test steps, documentation, etc.)
-- Creates user records and LLM token usage logs for tracking
-- Routes to appropriate pipeline (blame_pipeline, test_step_pipeline, etc.)
-- Provides real-time feedback via comment reactions and status updates
-- Unsubscribes from processed notifications to avoid duplicates

 ### Code review

 Automated code review triggered by `@blamegpt` mentions on pull requests.
 Reviews code changes for quality, bugs, performance, and security issues, then posts structured feedback as GitHub PR reviews with line-by-line comments.

 ### Blame pipeline

-When a new issue is created, a [github action](https://github.com/Blame-GPT/action/blob/main/action.yml) installed on a repo invokes `api/blame` endpoint.
-`blame_pipeline` streams the logs to the action, gets all relevant pull requests, and performs RAG over the issue description and pull requests to rank them.
+When a new issue is created, `blame` gets all relevant pull requests, and performs RAG over the issue description and pull requests to rank them.
 #### Example
 Input: Issue
 ```